NanoComp/meep/doc/docs/ModeExpansion.md

 ```
 where

-+ `flux` is a `dft_flux` object pre-populated with frequency-domain field data resulting from a time-domain MEEP calculation you have run to tabulate fields on a cross-sectional slice perpendicular to your waveguide
++ `flux` is a `dft_flux` object pre-populated with frequency-domain field data resulting from a time-domain Meep calculation you have run to tabulate fields on a cross-sectional slice perpendicular to your waveguide

 + `d` is the direction of power flow in the waveguide